-(ii) the number and proportion of customers identified as high risk; (b) country risk factors, for example, the countries or jurisdictions it is exposed to, either through its own activities or the activities of customers, especially countries or jurisdictions with greater vulnerability identified by credible sources3 due to contextual and other risk factors such as: (i) the prevalence of corruption, organised crime, or TF; (ii) the general level and quality of the jurisdiction's law enforcement efforts related to AML/CFT; (iii) the effectiveness of AML/CFT regulatory regimes and controls; and (iv) transparency of beneficial ownership4; (c) product, service, or transaction risk factors, for example: (i) the nature, scale, diversity and complexity of its business; (ii) the characteristics of products and services offered, and the extent to which they are vulnerable to ML/TF abuse (e.g. the extent of conducting occasional transactions); (iii) whether the volume and size of its transactions are in line with the usual activity of the MSO and the profile of its customers; (iv) the extent to which the MSO uses technology, and the extent to which these channels are vulnerable to ML/TF abuse; and (v) whether the products or services that may inherently favour anonymity; (d) delivery or distribution channel risk factors, for example, the distribution channels through which the MSO deals directly with the customer, the extent to which the MSO relies on (or is allowed to rely on) third party to conduct CDD or other AML/CFT obligations; (ii) the extent to which agent or counterpart networks are used; and (iii) the complexity of the payment chain and the settlement systems used among operators in the payment chain; (e) other risk factors, for example: (i) the nature, scale and quality of available ML/TF risk management resources, including appropriately qualified staff with access t 2.5 The scale and scope of the institutional ML/TF risk assessment should be commensurate with the nature, size and complexity of the MSO's business.
-For MSOs whose businesses are smaller in size or less complex in nature (for example, where the range of products and services offered by the MSO are very limited or its customers have a homogeneous risk profile), a simpler risk assessment approach might suffice.
-Conversely, where the MSO's products and services are
+- (ii) the number and proportion of customers identified as high risk; - (b) country risk factors, for example, the countries or jurisdictions it is exposed to, either through its own activities or the activities of customers, especially countries or jurisdictions with greater vulnerability identified by credible sources3 due to contextual and other risk factors such as: - (i) the countries or jurisdictions it is exposed to, either through its own activities or the activities of customers, especially countries or jurisdictions identified by credible sources, with relatively higher levelthe prevalence of corruption, or organised crime, or TF; - (ii) the general level and quality of the jurisdiction's law enforcement efforts related to AML/CFT; - (iii) and/or not havingthe effectiveness of AML/CFT regulatory regimes and controls; and - (i)(iv) transparency of beneficial ownership4; - (c) product, service, or transaction or delivery channel risk factors, for example: - (i) the nature, scale, diversity and complexity of its business; - (ii) the characteristics of products and services offered, and the extent to which they are vulnerable to ML/TF abuse (e.g. the extent of conducting occasional transactions); - (iii) whether the volume and size of its transactions are in line with the usual activity of the MSO and the profile of its customers; - (iii)(iv) the extent to which the MSO uses technology, and the extent to which these channels are vulnerable to ML/TF abuse; and - (iv)(v) whether the products or services that may inherently favour anonymitythe delivery channels, including the extent to which the MSO deals directly with the customer, the extent to which the MSO relies on (or is allowed to rely on) third party to conduct CDD, the extent to which the MSO uses technology, and the extent to which these channels are vulnerable to ML/TF abuse; - (d) other risk factors, for example: delivery or distribution channel risk factors, for example, the distribution channels through which the MSO distributes its products or services, including: - (i) the extent to which the MSO deals directly with the customer, the extent to which the MSO relies on (or is allowed to rely on) third party to conduct CDD or other AML/CFT obligations; - (ii) the extent to which agent or counterpart networks are used; and - (iii) the complexity of the payment chain and the settlement systems used among operators in the payment chain; - (d)(e) other risk factors, for example: - (i) the nature, scale and quality of available ML/TF risk management resources, including appropriately qualified staff with access to ongoing AML/CFT training and development;

-"Credible sources" refers to information that is produced by reputable and universally recognised international organisations and other bodies that make such information publicly and widely available.
+[&]quot;Credible sources" refers to information that is produced by reputable and universally recognised international organisations and other bodies that make such information publicly and widely available.
 In addition to the FATF and FATF-style regional bodies, such sources may include, but are not limited to, supra-national or international bodies such as the International Monetary Fund, the World Bank and the Egmont Group of Financial Intelligence Units, as well as relevant national government bodies and non-government organisations.

-4 For example, the availability of adequate, accurate and timely information on the beneficial ownership of legal persons and legal arrangements that can be obtained or accessed in a timely fashion by competent authorities in the country or jurisdiction.
+For example, the availability of adequate, accurate and timely information on the beneficial ownership of legal persons and legal arrangements that can be obtained or accessed in a timely fashion by competent authorities in the country or jurisdiction.